libdwarf

 Popular compilers and tools are using such sections.
 There is no detailed documentation that we can find (so far) on how the COMDAT section groups are used, so libdwarf is based on observations of what compilers generate.

-There are, at present, two distinct approaches in use to put DWARF information into separate objects to significantly shrink the size of the executable.
+There are, at present, three distinct approaches in use to put DWARF information into separate objects to significantly shrink the size of the executable.
+All of them involve identifying a separate file.

-One is Macos dSYM.
-It's a convention of placing the DWARF-containing object in a subdirectory tree.
+The second is Macos dSYM.
+It is a convention of placing the DWARF-containing object (separate from the object containing code) in a specific subdirectory tree.

-The other is GNU debuglink and GNU debug_id.
-These are two distinct ways to provide names of alternative DWARF-containing objects elsewhere in a file system.
+The third involves GNU debuglink and GNU debug_id.
+These are two distinct ways (outside of DWARF) to provide names of alternative DWARF-containing objects elsewhere in a file system.

-If one initializes a Dwarf_Debug object with dwarf_init_path() or dwarf_init_path_dl() appropriately libdwarf will automatically open the alternate object and report on the DWARF there.
+If one initializes a Dwarf_Debug object with dwarf_init_path() or dwarf_init_path_dl() appropriately libdwarf will automatically open the alternate dSYM or debuglink/debug_id object on the object with most of the DWARF.

 libdwarf provides means to automatically read the alternate object (in place of the one named in the init call) or to suppress that and read the named object file.